English (B.A) (two subjects/teaching profession profile)

 Language of the programme: German

-- 2nd subject semester: limited admission (application to the University)
+- 1st and 2nd subject semester: limited admission (application to the University)

 - 3rd to 6th subject semester: open admission (enrolment without previous application)

 - International applicants (non-EU): limited admission (application to International Student Services)

 Language requirements before commencement of studies (with proof)

 You find the language requirements following the link in the right column.
 It is appropiate to provide the evidence of language proficiency already at the point of enroling.
 However, students have the chance of obtaining the evidence of language proficiency during the first year; each winter semester, the department offers a preparation course for the TOEFL test, which can be taken at the Central Office for Languages and Key Qualifications (ZESS).

 The educational objective is to impart the scientific foundations of the subject.
 Graduates of English Philology are expected to be capable of working independently on scientific papers; of becoming competent in, as well as having expert knowledge of, the language, literature and culture of Great Britain, North America and other English-speaking countries.